Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

 Rebuild a master, worker, or storage non-compute node (NCN).
 Use this procedure in the event that a node has a hardware failure, or some other issue with the node has occurred that warrants rebuilding the node.

+## Overview

 The following is a high-level overview of the NCN rebuild workflow:

-1. Prepare Node
+1. Prepare node

-    * There is a different procedure for each type of node (worker, master, and storage).
+    This step uses a different procedure for each type of node (worker, master, and storage).

-2. Identify Node and Update Metadata
+1. Identify node and update metadata

-    * Same procedure for all node types.
+    This step uses the same procedure for all node types.

-3. Wipe Disks
+1. Wipe disks

-    * Same for master and worker nodes, but different for storage nodes.
+    This step uses the same procedure for master and worker nodes, but different for storage nodes.

-4. Power Cycle Node
+1. Power cycle node

-    * Same procedure for all node types.
+    This step uses the same procedure for all node types.

-5. Rebuild Storage Node
+1. Rebuild storage node

-    * Only needed for storage nodes
+    This step is only needed for storage nodes.

-6. Validate `BOOTRAID` artifacts
+1. Validate `BOOTRAID` artifacts

-    * Run from ncn-m001
+    This step is run from `ncn-m001`.

-7. Validation
+1. Validation

-    * There is a different procedure for each type of node (worker, master, and storage).
+    This step uses a different procedure for each type of node (worker, master, and storage).

 ## Prerequisites

 The system is fully installed and has transitioned off of the LiveCD.

-For several of the commands in this section, you will need to have variables set with the name of the node being rebuilt and its component name (xname).
+Several of the commands in this section require shell variables set with the name of the node being rebuilt and its component name (xname).

-Set NODE to the hostname of the node being rebuilt (e.g. `ncn-w001`, `ncn-w002`, etc).
+Set `NODE` to the hostname of the node being rebuilt (e.g. `ncn-w001`, `ncn-w002`, etc).
 Set `XNAME` to the component name (xname) of that node.

+For example:

 ```bash
 ncn# NODE=ncn-w00n